meleantonio/class-teachers-awards/README.md

     ```
     Replace `"your_openai_api_key_here"` with your actual key.

+6.  **(Optional) Create `examples` folder:**
+    If you wish to guide the style and tone of the generated recommendations, create a folder named `examples` in the project root.
+Place one or more `.docx` files containing example recommendation messages in this folder.
+The system will automatically detect and use them.

 ## Usage

-Once the setup is complete, the virtual environment is activated, and your `assets` directory is populated with the required data files (as specified in `prompt.md` and `class_teacher_awards/config.py`), you can run the main script.
+Once the setup is complete, the virtual environment is activated, and your `assets` directory is populated with the required data files (and optionally, the `examples` directory with your `.docx` files), you can run the main script.

 To generate recommendation messages for **all** teachers found in the data sources: